singuliere/enough/docs/backup.rst

 Disaster recovery
 -----------------

-The VMs are cheap and do not provide any kind of guarantee and all data can be lost.
+The VMs are cheap and do not provide any kind of guarantee: all data they contain can be lost.
 To recover a lost production VM:

 * login debian@ansible.enough.community and get OpenStack credentials from `~/openrc.sh` or :doc:`ask a team member <team>`.
 * cd /srv/checkout